Variance Calculator

 for the population.

-• In Set I, the numbers deviated significantly from the sample mean
+- In Set I, the numbers deviate significantly from the sample mean, resulting in a higher variance:

 s²=70.4